Generating Framing in Home Designer Pro

 2. It may also be necessary to either raise or delete the existing roof planes.

-• To raise the roof planes enough to accommodate changes, hold Shift and click on each roof plane that needs to be modified, and then click the Transform/Replicate Object edit button.
+• To raise the roof planes enough to accommodate changes, hold Shift and click on each roof plane that needs to be modified, then click the Transform/Replicate Object edit button.

 • In the Transform/Replicate Object dialog, check the box beside Move and specify the desired distance to raise or lower the roof planes along the Z Delta.